andrew-werderman/BrevetApplication--REST-API/README.md

-# Project 6: Brevet time calculator service
+# Project 6: calculator services time by Brevet

 A simple REST API used to expose the information stored in the Mongo database.